7 Key Transportation Industry Trends (2021-2025)

 Several governmental initiatives are leading the way towards complete streets and active transportation.

-The Moving Forward Act was passed in The House in July 2020 and supports increased accountability for pedestrian and cyclist injury.
+The Moving Forward Act (passed in The House last year) supports increased accountability for pedestrian and cyclist injury.

 With traffic congestion high, costs for delivery rising, and a year that underscored the unpredictability of travel patterns, there is a demand for technology that can help many sectors of transportation work more efficiently and react to real-time changes in conditions.